OCI-CEE/OCI-Handson-week-2021/LAB-04/00/readme.md

 Click your Workspace and wait a couple of seconds to access it.
 You should see the *Welcome to your Workspace* page.

 ![](./images/oci-vbs-05.png)

+Congratulations!
+You're inside your Visual Builder Workspace!
+Now is when the fun begins!

 </details>
 </details>